 It probably does, but you should check with your home university if you are participating in this ME Minor programme for Mechanical Engineering or not.
 Within this minor programme, the partners have agreed to offer each other's students specific course packages, which can be found on the ME Minor website (you might have to scroll down on that page!).

-If you are participating outside this minor programme, then you have the same choice as students from the rest of our partners (who do not participate in this minor programme).
+If you are participating outside this minor programme, then you have the same choice as students from the rest of our partners (who do not participate in this specific minor programme).